Outpost Space Logo

 The summary above was generated by AI

-Senior Mechanical Engineer – Test (Spacecraft Hardware)
+Mechanical Engineer (Spacecraft Hardware)

 The Role

-We are looking for a Senior Mechanical Engineer – Test who will own the mechanical test and qualification process for spacecraft components and vehicles from concept through execution and data analysis.
+We are looking for a Mechanical Engineer who will own the mechanical test and qualification process for spacecraft components and vehicles from concept through execution and data analysis.
 This is a deeply mechanical role with elements of mechatronics, instrumentation, and software for data acquisition, with strong ownership over how our hardware is qualified for flight.

 You will design and build test fixtures and portable test racks, define test plans (qualification, acceptance, drop, load, vibration, deployment, etc.), execute tests, and analyze results to inform design and certification decisions.
 Rather than “pressing the button” on pre‑defined procedures, you will create new tests and infrastructure for new products in a fast‑moving space startup environment.